felix-werner-landeseiten/Landeseiten-Gravity/readme.txt

 **Features:**
 * Converts any Gravity Form into a one-question-at-a-time layout.
+* Now supports File Upload fields.
+* Allows specific fields (like hidden or read-only fields) to be excluded from the multi-step experience.
-* Two animation modes: "Reveal" (next question appears below) and "Paged" (next question replaces the current one).
+* Two animation modes: "Reveal" and "Paged".
 * Create and manage unlimited form configurations.
 * Customize colors, fonts, font sizes, button text, and error messages on a per-form basis.
 * Automatic updates directly from your GitHub repository.